 The first step in preventing a car wreck is to know the most common causes:

 ● Distracted driving

 ● Running red lights or stop signs

 ● Unsafe lane changes

 ● Wrong-way driving

-If you or a loved one has been involved in a car accident in Dallas, please contact the attorneys at Shamieh Law.
-While cases like the affluenza teen are rare, there are numerous extenuating circumstances that can impact a car accident case.
+If you or a loved one has been involved in a car wreck in Dallas, please contact the attorneys at Shamieh Law.
+While cases like the affluenza teen are rare, there are numerous extenuating circumstances that can impact a car wreck case.
 If you think you have a wrongful death lawsuit on your hands, we can help.
-Please contact us today to learn more about our Dallas car wreck attorneys and what we can do for you.
+Please contact us today to learn more about our Dallas car accident attorneys and what we can do for you.